 On weekdays, rise early to take advantage of the cooler morning hours and volunteer into the afternoon.
-While volunteer projects are determined by the town council in the spring based on the community’s needs at the time, past projects have included building an infirmary and making repairs to the primary school, helping to repave local roads, conducting town and beach clean ups, and completing small agricultural and environmental projects.
+While volunteer projects are determined by the town council in the spring based on the community’s requests at the time, past projects have included building an infirmary and making repairs to the primary school, helping to repave local roads, conducting town and beach clean ups, and completing small agricultural and environmental projects.
 Each year we help run an arts-based enrichment program for local grade school children.
-In addition to the group’s volunteer community service projects, you select an independent project to explore some aspect of Dominican culture, or to pursue a particular service project you are interested in.
-Learn to cook a favorite Caribbean dish, practice Creole with a village elder, interview community members about the history of Dominica, create a photo portfolio of local scenes, or repair the soccer goals at the town field.
+In addition to the group’s volunteer community service projects, students may select an independent project to explore some aspect of Dominican culture, or choose to pursue a particular project of interest.
+Learn to cook a favorite Dominican dish, practice Creole with a village elder, interview community members about the history of Dominica, create a photo portfolio of local scenes, or repair the soccer goals at the town field.
 Afternoons often include pick-up games of basketball, soccer, or cricket, swimming with local kids, or hiking through the island’s lush valleys.
 Participants in this volunteer program can expect to complete approximately 30 hours of community service work.

 We take advantage of the island’s extraordinarily diverse geography.
 Hike to majestic Trafalgar Falls to bathe in the mineral pools, snorkel above the bubbling geothermal vents of Champagne Beach, and browse the colorful marketplaces of Portsmouth and Roseau.

 Over the weekend, we head off on an overnight excursion to a rain forest resort in the mountains.
-With knowledgeable local Caribbean guides, we trek into the mountains to the world’s second largest hot springs–Boiling Lake.
+With knowledgeable local Dominican guides, we trek into the mountains to the world’s second largest Boiling Lake.
 Cool off and relax after your hike in the stunningly beautiful waterfalls of Dominica’s Titou Gorge.

 “This program was perfect!
 We painted and dug ditches and mixed cement and gardened and worked in Summer Fun camp and climbed trees and swung from vines and jumped off cliffs, and danced on the beach, and had bonfires, and hiked and tried new foods and met new people and learned about the island and its people and history, and adopted puppies and donkeys, and made quick friends with other students and villagers, and saw the most breathtaking scenery all along.”